Orange, New Jersey: Early center of transportation

 Other notable firms in Orange were the Monroe Calculating Company, manufacturers of the adding machines of the same name, and the Bates Manufacturing Company, producers of office accessories such as staplers and stampers.

-The United States Radium Corporation refined ore and extracted the radium used to make luminous paint for dials and hands of watches and other indicators.
+From about 1917 to 1926, the United States Radium Corporation refined ore and extracted the radium used to make luminous paint for dials and hands of watches and other indicators.
 Years later, the carcinogenic effects of this material became known, and the polluted site of the factory became a liability for the city.
+The Radium Girls were a group of hundreds of female factory workers who contracted acute radiation syndrome after ingesting radioactive radium when they followed instructions to rub brushes on their lips that were being used to paint luminescent watch dials, many of them suffering cancers and other deformities due to the radiation poisoning.
+The company's facility at 422–432 Alden Street was added to the National Park Service's Historic American Buildings Survey in 1999.

 Notable residents and visitors

 Orange has produced such notables as baseball's Monte Irvin and heavyweight boxer Tony Galento.
 Actor William Bendix lived and worked here for a short while.
 Presidents, presidential candidates, and governors visited.
 Orange held major celebrations for its 100th anniversary, and another when it turned 150.